 a) implement effective national procedures for identity assignment and registration;

-b) provide the Radiocommunication Bureau with regular updates of assigned MMSI numbers in conformity with RR No. 20.16;
+b) provide the Radiocommunication Bureau with regular updates of assigned MMSIs in conformity with RR No. 20.16;

 c) ensure that when ships move from the flag of registration of one administration to that of another administration, all of the assigned means of ship station identification, including the MMSI, are reassigned as appropriate and that the changes are notified to the Radiocommunication Bureau as soon as possible (see RR No. 20.16);